secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 1. **Source of Data:** The data sources used to properly segment and route an account are defined and explained in the [Territory Success Planning (TSP)](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/#territory-success-planning-tsp) section of the handbook.
 If the data tools have failed to provide employee count and/or address information, the account segment and/or territory will remain `Unknown` until resolved through manual research and a link to reputable data is provided to the Sales Operations team to confirm.
 Follow the process to [request changes to the TSP inputs](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/#what-if-tsp-is-wrong-how-can-i-request-a-change) if missing or wrong.
 If the employee count is unknown or blank and manual research cannot confirm, Sales Operations will mark the account as `SMB` with a placeholder of `-1` employees in order to get a Territory to populate and assign the account to an account rep. Any disputes must follow the exception process.
 1. **Account Ownership:** Account ownership will be determined by the Sales Segment and Address.
 All children accounts in a hierarchy will be owned by the Global Account Owner of the Corporate Hierarchy regardless of physical location unless the child account has been marked as a `Named Account`, `Locally Managed`, `Strategic Account`, `Holdover` or `Holding Company`.
 1. **Parent/Child Segmentation:** All Accounts in a hierarchy will adopt the MAX Segmentation of any account in the hierarchy.
 Expanded definitions and examples can be found in the handbook’s Systems Terminology Definitions.
 1. **Named Account:** Defined as an account that is owned by a Named Account Rep, regardless of corporate headquarters.
 Named accounts are identified by the `Named Account` Checkbox on the Account.
+Named Accounts are owned and worked by the designated Strategic Account Leader (SAL) and the paired Sales Development Representative (SDR).
+This pairing owns all records (LEADS and CONTACTS) associated to a Named Account and any related Child accounts within SFDC.
 1. **Locally Managed:** Defined as an account that is owned by a local account rep regardless of the Global Account Leader.
 Locally managed accounts are identified by the `Managed Locally` check box on the account.
    1. **Considerations for transferring an account to a local rep:** If the decision-making power, end users, PO and Terms (or a majority combination) are confined to the child account, the Ultimate Parent owner should hand off the account to the appropriate territory owner as this would be in the best interests of the customer and for GitLab.
 Follow the Exception Process to request Account Ownership Change.
 1. **Strategic Accounts:** Defined as an account that is not a Named account or Locally managed but management has decided it should belong to an AE or SAL for strategic business reasons.
 Accounts that are strategically owned by a non-named SAL or AE will be marked using the `Strategic Account` check box and must have manager approval.
 Strategic accounts will be reviewed annually to determine if they should be moved to the Global Account Rep at that time.